 The weights need to be in front of you in the beginning of the exercise, then slowly bring them back horizontally to hit your rear delts.

 The same thing as the previous exercise, but with cables.
 They allow you to have a more natural range of motion and you can also lift much heavier weights than with dumbbells, while eliminating the need to balance yourself which can improve posture substantially.

 3. Rear Delt Raise

-You can do rear delt raises seated or standing up, but you will need to start with your chest towards the floor, as much as possible.
-Take a dumbbell in each hand and keep them together with your arms extended in the same line as the middle of your chest.
+You can do rear delt raises seated or standing up, but you will need to start with your chest parallel to the floor, bent at your hips as much as possible.
+Take a dumbbell in each hand and keep them together with your arms extended in front of your chest.